Lemon Poppy Seed Bread is packed with citrusy freshness from using lots of lemon zest and juice, with crunchy poppy seeds and lemon glaze.

 Lemon Poppy Seed Bread Recipe Tips:

-- Lemon is one of the main ingredients here, make sure you use fresh lemon zest for the best lemon flavor.
+- Lemon is one of the main ingredients here, make sure you use the fresh lemon zest for the best lemon flavor.

 - You can use store-bought lemon juice if you have some on hand.